Salmon Salad with Dill

 If you don't have leftover salmon, thaw frozen salmon fillets in the fridge, then drain and pat dry.
 Rub salmon on both sides with olive oil and Szeged Fish Rub (affiliate link) or your favorite fish rub.
 Heat a few tablespoons of olive oil in a hot frying pan, then add salmon pieces and cook about 3-4 minutes per side, or until salmon is firm but not hard to the touch when you press down with a finger.
 Let salmon cool and use in the recipe.

-Use any low-sugar vinaigrette you prefer if you don't have Newman's Own Olive Oil and Vinegar Dressing (affiliate link).
+Use any low-sugar vinaigrette you prefer if you don't have Newman's Own Classic Oil and Vinegar Dressing (affiliate link).
 I like sour flavors; you may prefer a bit less lemon juice.